Danny02/OpenCTM/README.txt

 - Added support for Geomview OFF files, e.g. as used by the Princeton Shape Benchmark (ctmconv and ctmviewer).

+- Improved the OBJ file loader (ctmviewer and ctmconv).

 - Made it possible to run ctmviewer without arguments.

 - Improved the normal calculation algorithm (ctmviewer and ctmconv).